google/styleguide/.github/PULL_REQUEST_TEMPLATE.md

 projects.
 Changes should be made to the internal style guide first and only then copied here.

-Unsolicited pull requests are not accepted and will be closed without comment.
+Unsolicited pull requests will not be merged and are usually closed without comment.
+If a PR points out a simple mistake — a typo, a broken link, etc. — then the correction can be made internally and copied here through the usual process.

-If this PR does anything other than update a style guide with changes already made to the internal copy, please do not create it.
+Substantive changes to the style rules and suggested new rules should not be submitted as a PR in this repository.
+Material changes must be proposed, discussed, and approved on the internal forums first.